 - Pain-relieving medications are not helping

-Preventive medications can reduce the frequency, severity and length of migraines and can increase the effectiveness of symptom relieving medicines used during attacks.
+Preventive medications can reduce the frequency, severity, and length of migraines and increase the effectiveness of symptom-relieving medicines used during attacks.
 It can take several weeks to see improvements in symptoms.

 The most common preventive medications include:

-Cardiovascular Medications: Beta blockers, which are commonly used to treat high blood pressure and coronary artery disease, may reduce the frequency and severity of migraines.
+Cardiovascular Medications: Beta-blockers, commonly used to treat high blood pressure and coronary artery disease, may reduce the frequency and severity of migraines.

-Beta blockers propranolol (Inderal LA, Innopran XL) metoprolol tartrate (Lopressor) and timolol (Betimol) have proven effective for migraine prevention.
-Other beta blockers can also be used for migraine treatment.
-One might not notice improvement in symptoms for several weeks after taking these.
+Beta-blockers propranolol (Inderal LA, Innopran XL), metoprolol tartrate (Lopressor), and timolol (Betimol) have proven effective for migraine prevention.
+Other beta-blockers can also be used for migraine treatment.
+One might not notice an improvement in symptoms for several weeks after taking these.

-A different class of cardiovascular medications (calcium channel blockers), which are used to treat high blood pressure can also be helpful in preventing migraines and relieving symptoms.
+A different class of cardiovascular medications (calcium channel blockers), which are used to treat high blood pressure, can also help prevent migraines and relieve symptoms.
 Verapamil (Calan, Verelan) is a calcium channel blocker that can help prevent migraines with aura.

 Antidepressants: Tricyclic antidepressants may be effective in preventing migraines, even in those that are not depressed.

-Tricyclic antidepressants can reduce frequency of migraines by affecting the level of serotonin and other chemicals in the brain.
-Amitriptyline is the only tricyclic antidepressant proven to effectively prevent migraines.
-Other tricyclic antidepressants can be used as they contain fewer side effects than the amitriptyline.
+Tricyclic antidepressants can reduce the frequency of migraines by affecting serotonin and other chemicals in the brain.
+Amitriptyline is the only tricyclic antidepressant proven to prevent migraines effectively.
+Other tricyclic antidepressants can be used as they contain fewer side effects than amitriptyline.

-Antidepressant known as selective serotonin re-uptake inhibitors has not been proven to be effective for migraine prevention and can even worsen or trigger headaches.
+Antidepressant known as selective serotonin reuptake inhibitors has not been proven effective for migraine prevention and can even worsen or trigger headaches.